BumblebeeMan/tt_wizard_core/README.md

 ## Following operations are currently supported:
 - Searching the names of all currently published TipToi® media for a keyword (e.g. "puzzle" to get all puzzles listed).
 - Picking and downloading selected media from the search results above.
-- Checking whether an allready downloaded media file needs an update or not.
+- Checking whether an already downloaded media file needs an update or not.
 (Attention: Files without recent updates may be flagged to require an update, even though no newer versions are available.
 This is a known issue.)

 ## Planned features
-- Auto update of media files that are allready loaded to the TipToi® pen
+- Auto update of media files that are already loaded to the TipToi® pen (ready to be tested)

 ## Installation